Sleuth (2007 film): The House

 Director Branagh found shooting in the house difficult yet interesting.
 "The minimalism I found was a great challenge.
 The elevator was Harold's idea, so that was there and was a central feature of what we are going to bring to it.
 And then everything else was drawn from contemporary British architecture, contemporary British artists.
 The wire figure is by Anthony Gormley, one of our most famous sculptors.
-Gary Hume did all the artwork on the walls."
+Gary Hume did all the artwork on the walls".
 Custom designed furniture from Ron Arad completes the look.

 Release

 Screenings

 After premiering at the 64th Venice Film Festival on 30 August 2007, Sleuth was screened at the Toronto Film Festival on 10 September 2007.
 It was also screened at the Atlantic Film Festival, in Halifax, on 22 September 2007, the Aspen Filmfest on 26 September 2007, the Copenhagen International Film Festival, on 27 September 2007, the Calgary International Film Festival, in Alberta, on 28 September 2007 and the Haifa International Film Festival on 1 October 2007.

-On 3 and 4 October 2007, Sleuth was screened at Variety's 2007 Screening Series in New York, at the Chelsea West Cinemas, and in Los Angeles, at the ArcLight Theatre.
-Kenneth Branagh, Michael Caine and Jude Law made interviews on the television programs The Today Show, RAI TV, Late Show with David Letterman, The Charlie Rose Show, and Reel Talk with Jeffrey Lyons.
+On 3 and 4 October 2007, Sleuth was screened at Varietys 2007 Screening Series in New York, at the Chelsea West Cinemas, and in Los Angeles, at the ArcLight Theatre.
+Kenneth Branagh, Michael Caine and Jude Law did interviews with the television programs The Today Show, RAI TV, Late Show with David Letterman, The Charlie Rose Show and Reel Talk with Jeffrey Lyons.